lloda/ra-ra/README.md

   strides yourself, but all newly created arrays use C-order.

-* The selection operator is (). [] is supported for rank-1 arrays only, where it works in the exact same way as ().
+* The selection operator is (). [] is supported for rank-1 arrays only, where it means the same as ().

-* Array constructors have a very regularized format which isn't STL compatible.
+* Array constructors have a very regularized format.
 Single argument constructors always take an 'init-expression' which must provide enough shape information to construct the new array (unless the array type has static shape), and is otherwise subject to the regular argument shape agreement rules.

-Missing (bugs or wishlist)
+Two argument constructors always have a shape argument and an content argument.

+* Indices are checked by default and can be disabled with a compilation flag.

+Bugs & wishes
 -----------

 * Be namespace-clean.

-* Concatenation, search, reshape, and other infinite rank or rank-!=0 operations.

 * Proper reductions.
 There are some reduction operations but no general mechanism.
 This may be the most obvious feature hole.

+* Concatenation, search, reshape, and other infinite rank or rank>0 operations.

 * Stencils, like in Blitz++.

-* More clever traversal of arrays, like in Blitz++.
+* More clever/faster traversal of arrays, like in Blitz++.

-Non-features (things I won't try to add)
+* Handling of nested arrays; there's no real support for this.

+Out of scope
 -----------

-* No GPU / parallel support.
+* No GPU / parallelization / calls to external libraries.

 * Linear algebra, quaternions, etc. Those things belong in other libraries.
 The library includes a dual number implementation but it's more of a demo of how to adapt user types to the library.

 * Sparse arrays.
-These are fundamentally different and probably belong somewhere else.
-I'm not entirely sure though.
 You'd still want to mix & match with dense arrays, so maybe at some point.

 Building
 -----------

 The library is header-only and has no dependencies beyond a C++14 compiler and the standard C++ library.
-There is a test suite of sorts in test/.
+There is a test suite in test/.
 These tests test internal details and are not meant as demonstrations of how to use the library.
 There is a directory with examples/, mostly ported from Blitz++.

 I have tested with g++-5.3 and clang++-3.8.
 For clang on OS X you have to remove